Earnings Metrics and Asymmetric Motivated Reasoning Among Long and Short Investors

-We extend research on investors’ motivated reasoning by examining how directional goals from holding a long or short position in a firm’s stock shape investors’ trading decisions.
-Results from laboratory markets suggest that traders holding a long position selectively overestimate the impact of transitory earnings on value when such items are prominently disclosed and are consistent with long traders’ incentivized directional preferences for higher earnings.
-By contrast, short traders do not exhibit motivated reasoning despite incentives that are symmetric with those of long traders.
-A follow-up study finds that a familiar contextual goal dampens the effect of a conflicting incentivized goal on judgments.
-Insofar as investors generally attune to a conventional preference for increasing market prices, this evidence provides a compelling explanation for asymmetric effects of directional goals on long and short traders’ decisions.
+In two studies, we extend research on boundedly rational investors’ use of earnings information.
+Study 1, a reanalysis of data from Elliott, Hobson and White’s (2015) laboratory markets, examines how directional goals from holding a long or short position in a firm’s stock interact with earnings presentation to give rise to motivated reasoning in investors’ trading decisions.
+Results indicate that traders holding a long position selectively overestimate the impact of transitory earnings on value when such items are prominently disclosed and are consistent with long traders’ incentivized directional preferences for higher earnings.
+This finding offers a new perspective on when and how long investors are likely to misinterpret earnings information.
+Unexpectedly, short traders do not exhibit motivated reasoning despite incentives that are symmetric with those of long traders.
+Study 2 utilizes a novel setting to test an explanation for this asymmetry between long and short investors’ reasoning processes.
+We find that a familiar contextual goal dampens the effect of a conflicting incentivized goal on judgments.
+Insofar as investors generally attune to a conventional preference for increasing market prices, this evidence provides a compelling explanation for asymmetric effects of directional goals on long and short investors’ judgments and decisions.

 Keywords: earnings metrics, motivated reasoning, investors, short selling, earnings persistence